phanrahan/magma/doc/conversions.md

 ## Conversions

-Conversions between values are performed with conversion functions.
+Conversions between `Magma` values are performed with `Magma` conversion functions.
-The functions follow the standard python convention for converting values, e.g. int(s,base) converts a string in the given base to an integer.
+The functions are named by following the standard python naming convention for converting values, e.g. `int(s,base)` converts a string in the given base to an integer.

 ```python
 # convert to a Bit value